Accessibility Statement

 1. Our approach

 lite.news is owned and operated by NXT Ltd, a UK-registered company.
-The site is designed with simplicity, speed, and accessibility in mind.
+Accessibility is a core consideration in how the site is designed and operated.

-Our general aim is to provide a clean reading experience that works across a wide range of devices, connection speeds, and assistive technologies, including slower networks and older hardware.
+We aim to provide clear, readable content that works across a wide range of devices, connection speeds, and assistive technologies, including slower networks and older hardware.

-• Simple page layouts with clear content hierarchy.
+• Simple, consistent page layouts with clear content hierarchy.

-• Limited use of large images, animations, and third-party scripts.
+• Limited use of images, animations, and third-party scripts.

 • Avoidance of unnecessary visual effects that may interfere with reading.

 Accessibility is an ongoing consideration rather than a fixed state.
-As the site evolves, we may make changes to templates, markup, and presentation to improve usability for different audiences and technologies.
+As the site evolves, we review templates, markup, and interaction patterns to identify opportunities for improvement.

-While we aim to identify and address common accessibility issues, we recognise that some limitations may remain.
+While we aim to address common accessibility issues, we recognise that some limitations may remain, particularly across different devices, browsers, and assistive technologies.

 Some older browsers, devices, or assistive technologies may not support all aspects of the site.
-In such cases, the core content should remain available, although certain layout or convenience features may not function as intended.
+In such cases, core content should remain accessible, although certain layout or convenience features may not function as intended.

-If you experience difficulty accessing content on lite.news, or if you wish to suggest improvements, you can contact us using the form on the about page.
+If you experience difficulty accessing content on lite.news, or wish to suggest improvements, you can contact us using the form on the about page.

 Where possible, please include information about the page, device, browser, or assistive technology involved.
-Feedback helps inform future improvements, but does not guarantee that specific changes will be made.
+Feedback is reviewed in good faith and helps inform future improvements.

 Important note

 This statement describes our general approach to accessibility.
-It does not constitute a guarantee that every page or feature will meet all accessibility needs or standards.
+It does not constitute a guarantee that every page or feature will meet all accessibility needs or conform to any specific technical standard.